ianrhamilton/ianrhamilton.github.io/_posts/2022-04-14-fastlane-plugin-saucectl-xcuitest.md

   - fastlane-plugin-saucectl
 ---

-This post is part one of a series of blog posts where I will explain how you can to utilise ***[fastlane](https://fastlane.tools/)*** and [Sauce Labs](https://docs.saucelabs.com/) for the execution of XCUITests on the Sauce Real Device Cloud platform.
+This post is part one of a series of blog posts where I will explain how you can to utilise ***[fastlane](https://fastlane.tools/)*** and [Sauce Labs](https://docs.saucelabs.com/) for the execution of mobile app UI Tests.

-In part one you’ll learn the following:
+Part one will focus on iOS & XCUITest.
+You will learn the following:
 1. Set up *fastlane*
 2. Install *fastlane-plugin-saucectl*
 3. Upload application `ipa` files to Sauce Labs storage